nrz/ylikuutio/README.md

 Tulevaisuus is a work in progress.

 Ajokki is sandbox demo program to check out some properties of Ylikuutio 3D engine.
-"Ajokki" is a working title based on a Finnish bus body manufacturer.
+"Ajokki" is a working title named after a Finnish bus body manufacturer.

 GPGPU test is a simple GPGPU example.
 It computes e.g. the distances between some railway stations on the current passenger railway network